joelek/nexus/readme.md

 Serveit includes support for applications utilizing client-side routing.
 The feature is turned _off_ by default and can be configured using the `--routing=<boolean>` argument.

+Client-side routing is implemented as a redirect to the index document for all requests that would normally result in a 404 response.
+This allows an application to properly handle deep-linking using the history API but will alter to which resource relative URIs resolve.
+Placing a `<base href="/"/>` within the index document makes all relative URIs resolve with respect to the root directory which is the behaviour of the server with the feature turned off.

 ## Sponsorship

 The continued development of this software depends on your sponsorship.
 Please consider sponsoring this project if you find that the software creates value for you and your organization.